sadkowsk/codellama-Aug.2023/README.md

 > _"Figure 2: The Code Llama specialization pipeline.
 The different stages of fine-tuning annotated with the number of tokens seen during training.
 Infilling-capable models are marked with the ⇄ symbol."_[^1]

 ### Architecture
 The algorithmic pseudocode below follows Phuong's and Hutter's "Formal Algorithms for Transformers"[^2] to illustrate the architecture of the foundational Code Llama model.
 [Claude.ai](https://claude.ai/login) was used to compare both articles "Formal Algorithms for Transformers" and "Code Llama: Open Foundation Models for Code" to generate this pseudocode.
-See above to view as a PDF.
+See above repository to view as a PDF.

 Given Code Llama extends from Llama 2 and the original Llama LLM, further specification of the Code Llama architecture could be possible through the earlier models' publications.
 See Llama 2 Article[^3] and Llama 1 Article[^4] above.